KotlinDevLihan/StupidKirkaClient/README.md

 Do F1 to open menu

 ## Features
-No ads
+- No ads
-Unlimited FPS
+- Unlimited FPS
-Live K/D Ratio
+- Live K/D Ratio
-Permanent Scoreboard
+- Permanent Scoreboard
+- Auto Open Chests/Cards

 # Credit to 42ifni and boden for BKC Template